Jkim55/ExploringJava/4-polymorphism/notes.md

 - only behaviors are overridden in the sub classes (not method signatures)

 There are other ways to achieve polymorphism, such as Interfaces.

+## When to use polymorphism

+Any time you see `instanceof` in your code, you should consider whether you can replace it with polymorphism.

+Polymorphism forms the basis of non-declarative Dependency Injection.